SilentCoast/Habr-backend/README.md

-# .NET Bootcamp 2024
+# .NET Bootcamp

-This project was developed during my internship at Merk.Team.
+This project was developed during my internship as Backend .Net developer.
 It is designed to showcase my ability to create a streamlined application following the latest best practices in .NET development.

 ## 🚀 **Overview**